 “Anything you love is worth doing no matter how long it takes to do it.”
 That was my older brother’s response to my teenage whining about the fact that being a doctor took so many years.
 I left home at 17 and came to Morehead the first time as an undergraduate student at the University of Kentucky.
 Following that visit, I only applied to the Rural Physician Leadership Program based in Morehead.

-I went to medical school where the small group activities were with those who would all move to Morehead together 3rd year creating a bond which was important when moving an hour away from Lexington and the rest of our class.
+My first two years of medical school were in the Lexingon campus, where small group activities connected me with others like me who would also move to Morehead during our third year.
+This helped create strong bonds and close community, which were important when moving an hour away from Lexington and away from the rest of our class.
 The one-on-one learning experience with attendings at St. Claire was powerful and unique.
-The history of the hospital and the connection of the physicians with the patients were distinctly different than anything I experienced before or since.
+The history of the hospital and the connection of the physicians with the patients were distinctly different than anything I had experienced before or since.
 There is no way I would be the doctor I am today without these people: the attendings and the trainees.
 It was close-knit environment that I valued and carried with me when I left for residency in Vermont.

 UK College of Medicine, Class of 2013